SummaryRead the full fact sheet

-- elderly people – as we age, the skeleton loses calcium.
-Women lose more calcium from their bones in the five to 10 years around the age of menopause.
+- Elderly people - as we age, the skeleton loses calcium.
+Women lose more calcium from their bones in the 5 to 10 years around the age of menopause.
 However, both men and women lose bone mass as they grow older and need to make sure they get enough calcium in their diet to offset these losses.
 While a diet high in calcium cannot reverse age-related bone loss, it can slow down the process.

 Caucasian (white) people have larger frame sizes and generally have higher intakes of animal foods, caffeine and salt than non-Caucasian people.
 It is thought they may need more calcium as a result.

 Good sources of calcium